wave-natHACKS/natHACKS2022/README.md

 > 3. Compile model and fit.
 There are bunch of options to compile, like optimizer or loss.
 Nowadays people usually use Adam with a learning rate of 1e-4 ~ 1e-5 for optimizer since it is known to wrok well.
 For loss function, choose CrossEntropy or its variant.
 This is due to the format of data in multiclass supervised learning.
 > 4. After the successful run, you might want to save it immediately.
 Some process takes 10 hours or beyond, so make sure to save.
 > 5. After saving the model, you can test your trained model on some test dataset and check the accuracy or other evaluation metrics to evaluate the performance.

+## github branches
+> in modules branch, there is code that did data processing and the training of model